alex-gottlieb/swe_da/README.md

 # Evidence of human influence on Northern Hemisphere snow loss
-Replication code for "Evidence of human influence on Northern Hemisphere snow loss" by Gottlieb and Mankin (2023
+Replication code for "Evidence of human influence on Northern Hemisphere snow loss" by Gottlieb and Mankin.

 The repository contains three folders:
 - `data/`, where processed data is stored.